christinlee367/christinlee367.github.io/finalMCQ.md

 <div id="q1"></div>
  Q1
 <img width="946" alt="Screen Shot 2022-04-20 at 8 40 38 AM" src="https://user-images.githubusercontent.com/85912471/164592614-59b0c54b-f360-4722-b146-c4a7bbfd308c.png">
 1. Techniques to store data sets change as the size of data sets increase.
-Larger data sets by their nature require more storage space.
+Larger data sets by their nature require more storage space.<br>
 2. Programming statements least affects because the efficiency of a program is independent of the number of statements it contains.
 <p align="right">(<a href="#top">back to top</a>)</p>